-Mr. Joaquim Silva e Luna is currently the Brazilian General Director of Itaipu Binacional.
+Mr. Joaquim Silva e Luna is the Petrobras CEO .
+Previously, he was the General Brazilian Director of Itaipu Binacional.
 He is a reserve Army General and served in the Ministry of Defense from March 2014 to January 2019, as General Secretary of the Ministry and as Minister of Defense.
 In addition to the Military Academy of Agulhas Negras, where he graduated in Military Engineering, Joaquim Silva e Luna holds a PhD in Military Sciences, a master degree in Military Operations, post-graduation in Projects and Systems Analysis from the University of Brasilia and in Army Policy, Strategy and Senior Management, Communications Officer course held at the School of Communications and Jungle Warfare training held at the Jungle Warfare Instruction Center.
 During his 45 years of service to the Army, 12 of them were as active duty General Officer: as Brigade General he was Commander of the16th Jungle Infantry Brigade, in Tefé-Amazon and Patrimony Director, in Brasilia; as Division General, he was Chief of Staff of the Army Commander, in Brasília; and as Army General he was Chief of Staff of the Brazilian Army, in Brasilia.
 He was a Board member of Amazônia Azul Tecnologia de Defesa S.A.
 (AMAZUL) for three years.
 Abroad he was a member of the Brazilian Military Mission of Instruction and Engineering Advisor in the Republic of Paraguay as an instructor at undergraduate, graduate and PhD schools; and Defense Attaché of the Navy, Army and Air Force in the State of Israel.

 Márcio Andrade Weber